 I am not at all interested in proving or disproving any of these theories.
 I’m not even convinced that it is possible to prove any of them.
 All of the ideas about trans people that I outline can be used both to oppress and liberate trans communities, to some degree.
 However, it was precisely through engaging these debates that many trans folks first began creating their own spaces, cultures, and political ethics.
 I do not stake a claim in any particular side of these debates, but rather attempt to document them and analyze the ways in which the debates themselves have shaped trans politics and communities.

 With this in mind, I explicitly focus on the ways in which trans people were actively involved in dialectically shaping these debates.
 I challenge the idea that trans medicine was simply created by patriarchal doctors and then forced upon us, or that we were simply objects of discussion between cis feminists.
-I hope to document previously ignored histories that are just beginning to be remembered for the first time – histories of trans people actively working alongside sexologists to develop early trans medicine, forming networks to help each other bypass the doctors who attempted to control access to that very medicine, organizing militant resistance to police violence, actively shaping cutting-edge feminist theory of our own, creating strategies to fight the spread of HIV, and much more.
+I hope to document previously ignored histories that are just beginning to be remembered for the first time – histories of trans people actively working alongside sexologists to develop early trans medicine, forming networks to help each other bypass the doctors who attempted to control access to that very medicine, organizing militant resistance to police violence and segregation, defending the rights of sex workers, actively shaping cutting-edge feminist theory of our own, creating strategies to fight the spread of HIV, and much more.

 In Chapter Three: Histories Written on Bodies, A Defense of Gender, I bring together all of these histories back into my own life and concretize my personal response to some of the medical, feminist, and queer theories I outline in Chapter Two.
 I wander through the dense realities of living as a trans person in a fiercely cissexist world and attempt to navigate these muddy waters with messy results and conclusions that mostly lead to more questions – in other words, it is intentionally set to mirror my own real life experience of gender.
 In the end, I conclude that developing an ethical commitment to justice and respect for all of our lives is much more important than offering any explanation of why we are the way we are.
 Chapter Four: What Trans Liberation Means to Me is intended to be a bridge between Part One and Part Two.
 I discuss intimate reactions to acts of hate violence, painfully attempting to tie together my own emotional development of gender and acceptance of my trans identity with larger histories of violence and collective resistance.